firesim/firesim/docs/Advanced-Usage/Miscellaneous-Tips.rst

 7. Now, go back to your manager instance and run ``aws s3 cp <URI that you just copied> some_descriptive_name.log``.

-Now you are able to view the Vivado log using your favorite text editor.
+Now you should be able to view the Vivado log using your favorite text editor.